noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.12.18.

-Two figures showing the trends in the average volume of small plankton (tiny, often microscopic creatures floating in the water) collected in the ocean in [CalCOFI](https://sanctuarysimon.org/dbtools/project-database/index.php?ID=100476) net samples taken only at sites in the Channel Islands National Marine Sanctuary region (top) and all sites over the Southern California Shelf (bottom) each spring from 1978-2015.
+Two figures showing the trends in the average volume of small plankton collected in the ocean in [CalCOFI](https://sanctuarysimon.org/dbtools/project-database/index.php?ID=100476) net samples taken only at sites in the Channel Islands National Marine Sanctuary region (top) and all sites over the Southern California Shelf (bottom) each spring from 1978-2015.
 Click the map tab to compare the two sampling regions.
 Figure credit: A. Thompson/NOAA; [Ben Best/EcoQuants](https://ecoquants.com/).

 ### Details